creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 <br/>

 # Experimental Setup
+Pre-trained and randomly initialized models are invesitgated in the **image classification** setting.

 * Data:
 	* Source data for pre-training: ImageNet.
 	* Target data for downstream tasks: CheXpert (X-ray) and DomainNet (real, clipart and quickdraw).